 4. Download music playlists

 The apps we count on for music work great when there is a signal, but be sure to download some playlists to your phone to ensure you have music in case you lose cell signal.
 It’s surprising how often one can actually come across dead zones while road-tripping.

 I use Amazon Prime Music, but most of my friends like Spotify.
-Ensuring that you have downloaded music is a key factor in how to plan an epic road trip.
-Driving in silence it no fun for anybody!
+Ensuring that you have downloaded music or podcasts is a key factor in how to plan a good road trip.
+Driving in silence is no fun for anybody!

 5. Bring supplies for you

 If you have the time (and desire) to make cookies or other healthy(ish) treats beforehand it will save you from eating gas station munchies every day.
 Take the time to make some goodies and you’ll be thanking yourself later, I guarantee it.

 My personal favourite road trip snack is Rice Krispie Squares, they are easy to eat, not messy, and count as breakfast if you want to get an early start 😉 Dining out frequently comes with the territory of road-tripping, so homemade treats go a long way.